Educational Consumer Tips

 Tips When Hiring Sitting Services:

 Ask For Recommendations.
 Ask friends, family members, and coworkers if they have any suggestions.
 Inquire about local daycares or facilities they use, which are in a location that will be convenient for you.
+Also consider looking within organizations you already trust that offer child care services such as your health club or place of worship.
+There are also a number of websites that help connect parents with potential sitters.
+These websites typically offer basic background checks and provide profiles of potential sitters listing experience and other specifics.
 Check any recommended businesses at bbb.org to review their accreditation, ratings, and customer reviews.

 Consider the Cost.
 If you have decided on daycare, calculate the costs involved and the options that are best for your family.
 Do you get reimbursed for days your child does not attend or days the facility closes?
 If you’re hiring a sitter, pay them generously and you may be the first call returned.
 Agree on a rate before they start babysitting.

 Look at Experience.
 If you’re hiring a babysitter to come to your home, ask about their previous sitting jobs and the ages of children they have taken care of before.
-Ask if they have any First Aid or CPR certifications.
+Ask if they have any First Aid or CPR certifications as these can be a big bonus when considering your child’s care and safety.
+If they do not have certifications, consider recommending they take a class or offer higher pay if they do become certified.
 When hiring a babysitter, age is another factor to consider.
 Younger sitters will need to be picked up and dropped off.
 Older sitters will be able to drive themselves and can pick up your children at various activities.

 Give the Sitter a Tour.
 If the sitter is coming to your home, be sure to give a detailed tour.
 Point out the exits, fire extinguishers, first aid kits, and flashlights in case of emergency.
 Whether you hire a sitter or bring your child to a daycare facility, always leave a contact list with the person responsible for your child.
 Make sure the list includes: you or your spouse’s cell phone number, your location, an emergency contact number, the pediatrician’s number, and any food or medicine allergies.